prestonharberts/fedora-40-configuration/docs/extensions.md

   - After installing the Mpris Label extension, move Mpris Label to the beginning of the Center Top Bar Box
   - After installing the Worksapce Dry Names (typo included) extension, move workspace-name-indicator to be right after activities in the Left Top Bar Box
   - After installing the Simple Message extension, move simple-message to be right after activities in the Left Top Bar Box
-  - After installing the Just Another Search Bar extension, move undefined to the end of Right Top Bar Box
   - Move gnome-pomodoro to be at the beginning of the Left Top Bar Box
 - Transparent Window Moving by Noobsai
   - Opacity (0..255): 230